henriqueboaventura/macsetup/README.md

 Ok, now is the show time.

 Just run `./install.sh` (maybe you need to give execution permission, `chmod +x install.sh`).
 It will prompt for your password a few times, keep your eyes on the terminal.

+## What if I want to backup my brew apps?

+Fear not!

+You can override the Brewfile using your current set.

+Run `brew bundle dump` and it will replace the existing `Brewfile`